Los Alfaques disaster

 The Los Alfaques disaster was caused by the explosion of a road tanker near a holiday campsite on 11 July 1978 in Alcanar, Spain.
-The exploding tanker, which was carrying 23 tons of highly flammable liquefied propylene, killed 215 people and severely burned 200 more.
+The exploding tanker, which was carrying 23 tons of highly flammable liquefied propylene, killed 215 people and severely burned 200 more, 178 of those killed were French.
 Several individuals from the company that owned the vehicle were prosecuted for criminal negligence.
 The disaster resulted in new legislation in Spain, restricting the transit of vehicles carrying dangerous cargo through populated areas to night time only.

-Most of the victims were on holiday from West Germany and some other European countries, and who were staying at the Los Alfaques seaside campground.
+Most of the victims were on holiday from France and some other European countries, and who were staying at the Los Alfaques seaside campground.
 The site, which is located at km 159 on the N-340 national road, is 2 km south of the town of Sant Carles de la Ràpita.

 Background

 The campsite of Los Alfaques (Spanish for "the sandbanks") is triangular-shaped and wedged between the beach and the N-340 coastal national road.
 It is about 2 km south of the nearest township, Sant Carles de la Ràpita, although it belongs to the territory of the Alcanar municipality.
 When the accident occurred, it was 200 m in length and 10,000 m2 in area.
 From north to south, it tapered from about 100 m down to 30 m wide.
 Separating the campsite from the road was a brick wall with a concrete foundation.
 The campsite's legal capacity was 260 people.
 However, on the day of the disaster, some 800 people were staying on the original grounds and on two new undeclared extensions; luckily, not all occupants were at the premises at the time.

 The tanker involved in the explosion consisted of a Pegaso tractor unit and a Fruehauf tank trailer.
 It was owned by Cisternas Reunidas S.A. and on the day of the disaster was driven by 50-year-old Francisco Imbernón Villena.
 The trailer was manufactured in 1973.
 Its maximum capacity was 45 m3 with a maximum allowed mass of 19.35 metric tons (at 8 bar and 4 °C).